 Each October we commemorate Head Start Awareness Month and reflect on the important impact this crucial program has had on children and families for generations.
-This year, FFYF will feature a new blog series to highlight the history, benefits, and quality that make this program such a success.
+Check out our blog series which highlights the history, benefits, and quality that make this program such a success.

 - A Brief History and Overview of the Head Start Program